m0re4u/paper-database/exported/papers.md

 # Papers
+## 2021-01-25

+- Tangherlini, Timothy R and Shahsavari, Shadi and Shahbazi, Behnam and Ebrahimzadeh, Ehsan and Roychowdhury, Vwani (2020): __An automated pipeline for the discovery of conspiracy and conspiracy theory narrative frameworks: Bridgegate, Pizzagate and storytelling on the web__ Find at: [LINK](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0233879)

 ## 2021-01-22

 - Van Harmelen, Frank and Teije, Annette ten (2019): __A boxology of design patterns for hybrid learning and reasoning systems__ Find at: [LINK](https://arxiv.org/pdf/1905.12389)